Skip to main content

 What is the difference between a knowledge base and a wiki?

-While wikis allow multiple contributors to create content freely without centralised control, a knowledge base is authoritative, curated, and managed.
-It is made thanks to dedicated content producers who offer reliability and organisation.
+While wikis allow multiple contributors to create content freely without centralised control, a knowledge base is controlled and managed by experts to improve its accuracy.
+Here’s a summary table to make it easier:

 There are benefits and drawbacks to both wikis and knowledge bases, and one might be more suitable for your needs than the other.
 If you want to quickly understand which solution is right for you, scroll down.